Why Feminine Hygiene Is So Important And What To Do About It

 Here is some other sex-related stuff that you should follow to maintain great vaginal health:

-- Wash Up after Sex: It best to follow up penetrative sex with the washing of the vagina.
+- Wash Up after Sex: It best to follow up with penetrative sex with the washing of the vagina.
 This is because the fluids secreted during sex can cause infections that do not always fall into the description of STIs.

 - Urinate after sex: This is another great way to clean out semen and other fluids from the urethra.
 Doing this helps minimize the risk of getting the pH balance of your vagina messed up.